revgizmo/engager/scripts/real_world_testing/quick_start_guide.md

-# Quick Start Guide for zoomstudentengagement
+# Quick Start Guide for engager

 ## 🚀 Getting Started in 5 Minutes

-This guide will help you get up and running with the zoomstudentengagement package quickly.
+This guide will help you get up and running with the engager package quickly.

 ### Prerequisites